stellalph/PORTFOLIO-STELLA1/README.md

         * I have structured HTML and CSS to different sections:-

-          - Home (Introduction in both HTML and CSS files - where the recent photo, name and position title are located)
+          - Home (Introduction in both HTML and CSS files - where the recent photo, name and position title are located).
+Position title (I make this up).git

-          - My Skills (What I do - list of skills)
+          - My Skills (What I do - list of skills).
+I make this up.

-          - About Me (Who I am - more details on what kind of individual and way of contacting me for further information)
+          - About Me (Who I am - more details on what kind of individual and way of contacting me for further information).
+Image and the quoted comment is cited from ZEN - The Art of Simple Living by Shunmyo Masuno - page 130.

           - My Work ( a showcase of my work selection using HTML, CSS, Javascript and Node.js).
 At this stage, I have only one deployed application.
+The portfolio images are just random images sourced from the web - www.google.com or the Internet Explorer, Microsoft Edge.

      3) The criteria of : -